 The role of a SBC is to ensure that consumers are aware of the health benefits and coverage available to them through their healthcare plan.
-In fact, the Affordable Care Act (ACA) typically requires that any group health plans or health insurance company provide a summary of benefits and coverage that can accurately describe the benefits and coverage available under the plan.
+In fact, the Affordable Care Act (ACA) typically requires that any group of health plans or health insurance companies provide a summary of benefits and coverage that can accurately describe the benefits and coverage available under the plan.
 While that definition will give you a quick glimpse at why SBCs are so important, let’s dive a bit deeper into this complicated topic and how medical translation comes into play.

 What is an SBC?

 Alongside helping consumers understand their health plan’s features and offerings, an SBC also covers the costs associated with the plan.
-An SBC can cover very complicated topics, such as cost sharing rules or limits and exceptions to coverage, in a way that is easy for the average consumer to understand.
+An SBC can cover very complicated topics, such as cost-sharing rules or limits and exceptions to coverage, in a way that is easy for the average consumer to understand.
 One way that a health insurance or plan company can do this is by providing consumers with a “Uniform Glossary” designed to clearly explain any medical or insurance-related terms that may apply to a plan.
-Not only are all plans required by the ACA to provide a SBC to their consumers, but they must follow a a uniform template that is customized to reflect the terms of a specific plan.
+Not only are all plans required by the ACA to provide a SBC to their consumers, but they must follow a uniform template that is customized to reflect the terms of a specific plan.